-- 1. Looked After, Previously Looked After and Internationally Adopted Previously Looked After Children. - 2.
-Siblings of pupils attending the school at the time of entry to the school. - 3.
-Proximity to the school with those living closest to the school having priority. - 4.
-Other children.
+- 1. Looked After Children, Previously Looked After Children and Internationally Adopted Looked After Children (LAC, PLAC and IAPLAC) - 2.
+Siblings of pupils attending at time of application - 3.
+Distance from school - 4.
+If any places still remain, they will be allocated to other children